djcooke/compendium/_potd_181_enemies/worm.md

   - name: Sand Pillar
     potency: 120
     type: Magic
-    description: 'instant circle AoE.
-Also used out of combat, with potency 75;
-    be very careful if there are several worms nearby, as getting hit by a few of these at once could kill you'
+    description: 'instant circle AoE on random player.
+Also used out of combat, with potency 75; be very careful if there are several worms nearby, as getting hit by a few of these at once could kill you'
   - name: Bottomless Desert
     potency: 20
     description: 'quick huge pointblank AoE; draws players in.
 Knockback